Martijncvv/cryptocurrency_portfolio_project/README.md

 # Cryptofolio
-A cryptocurrency portfolio tracker that shows price data and data from different other sources.
+A cryptocurrency portfolio tracker that shows price data and social media data from different other sources.

 ## Problem statement